emotiq/whitepaper/draft.md

 * Explore the different implementations of smart contract languages and their usability, to accelerate blockchain adoption across the mass-market and enterprise; and
 * Provide venture funding for early projects on the Emotiq blockchain.

 Emotiq will aggressively pursue development, acquire the best talent, and explore new solutions.
-The vision is ambitious, with equally ambitious goals.
+The Emotiq vision is ambitious, with equally ambitious goals.

-The private sales will raise $37M (million) from institutional and large private contributors and will follow a strict selection process.
-Single contributions will have a minimum of $100K (thousand) and contributors will be selected on the basis of the benefit they can bring to Emotiq and the ecosystem, e.g., promotion, publicity, exchange access, etc.

 Tokens will be purchased in ETH, with an ETH/USD exchange rate equal to the rate at the time of contribution.
 Each private sale round will have different token prices.

-Combined, the seed round and private sales are intended to raise $39M.

 * Team tokens will be locked up for 18 months.
 * Emotiq will set aside a token reserve which will be 100% used for promotion, publicity, airdrops, community expansion, bounties, etc. as determined by the Emotiq team.